thesandboxgame/sandbox-smart-contracts/docs/topics/defi/sand-reward-pool.md

 ### Reward calculation

-To calculate the rewards for each user the contract take into account:
+To calculate the rewards for each user the contract takes into account:

 1. The contribution of the user: calculated based on the staked amount and other assets that the user owns like: lands, game assets, etc. The formula is implemented in a plugin contract separated from the main contract.